sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 24-05-2018

+- https://cloudplatform.googleblog.com/2018/05/Better-cost-control-with-Google-Cloud-Billing-programmatic-notifications.html on GCP, budget now generates proper events we can react to (pubsub'ed)

 # 23-05-2018

 - https://opensource.googleblog.com/2018/05/introducing-git-protocol-version-2.html git new protocol, to reduce bandwidth usage for huge projects (tons of branches and tags)